Nour3lDeen/slash-task/README.md

 # Slash Task

-This Task  is only one screen which is Home Screen.
-It works only on mobile.
+This task consists of a single screen, the Home Screen, It works only on mobile.